 - Call 800-331-0500 regarding your personal AT&T account; billing; service plan changes; etc.

-- Existing Sprint customers register for discount at http://www.sprint.com/verify
+- Existing Sprint customers can sign up for a 18% discount here: www.sprint.com/verify

 - Existing customers can sign up for a 17% discount here: